pouyaBG/React_TodoList-App/README.md

 # React-TodoList App
 This app is a project you can add some your daily work and manage it.
 Implement by HTML, CSS and React.js .
 In this project I used React select to better control on select element and implemented search and filter component.
-This project has been implemented in a responsive design.
+This project has been implemented in a responsive design
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).